xrstf/prow-aliases-syncer/README.md

-  -k, --keep             keep unknown teams (do not combine with -strict) -o, --org string       GitHub organization to work with -s, --strict           compare owners files byte by byte -v, --verbose          Enable more verbose output
+  -k, --keep             keep unknown teams (do not combine with -strict) -o, --org string       GitHub organization to work with -s, --strict           compare owners files byte by byte -u, --update           do not create pull requests, but directly push into the target branches -v, --verbose          Enable more verbose output
 ```